folio-org/folio-ansible/roles/okapi-register-modules/README.md

 * A running Okapi system

 * A list of modules in the `folio_modules` variable.
-This list can be set globally in a variables file, or created by another role, such as `okapi-module-list`
+This list can be set globally in a variables file, or created by another role, such as `build-module-list`

 ## Usage